 Career Achievement Award

-The Career Achievement Award, created in 2000, recognizes one faculty member each year who, during the course of his or her career, has exhibited profound, sustained, and high quality contributions to the University and the profession in a variety of areas.
+The Career Achievement Award, created in 2000, recognizes one faculty member each year who, during the course of his or her career, has exhibited profound, sustained, and high quality contributions in a variety of areas: teaching, educational innovation, research/creative activity, and service to the University and the profession.

 The recipient of the Career Achievement Award must be a full-time faculty member with a minimum 10 years of service to MTSU at the rank of Professor or 15 years of full-time service to the University.

 A full-time faculty member or administrator wishing to nominate a colleague should use the following process:

 - Form a nominating subcommittee with four additional faculty/retired faculty, students, alumni, or administrator/staff.
 Three of the five subcommittee members must be full-time faculty or administrators.